Adas Israel Congregation (Washington, D.C.): Notable clergy and staff

 In 1951, Baltimore-born Rabbi David Panitz replaced Metz.
 He departed in 1959, serving Temple Emanuel in Paterson, New Jersey, until 1988.

 In 1960, Rabbi Stanley Rabinowitz was hired from Minneapolis, and remained the senior rabbi for 26 years, also serving as president of the Rabbinical Assembly (a national organization of Conservative Jewish rabbis).
 Cantor Arnold Saltzman (now a rabbi) served the congregation for 24 years, beginning in the early 1980s.
 Rabbi Jeffrey Wohlberg succeeded Rabinowitz following his retirement in 1986.
 Like Rabinowitz, Wohlberg served as president of the Rabbinical Assembly.
 Under his leadership, the congregation created the Garden of the Righteous program to honor righteous Gentiles who rescued Jews during the Holocaust.
-Today Rabbis Holtzblatt and Alexander serve as the congregation's senior rabbis.
+Rabbi Gil Steinlauf succeeded Rabbi Wohlberg as senior rabbi.
+Today, Rabbis Holtzblatt and Alexander serve as the congregation's co-senior rabbis.

 Adas Israel is the only synagogue that has ever had three national presidents of the North American Association of Synagogue Executives (NAASE): Abe Shefferman, Sandy Cohen, and Glenn Easton.

 Congregants

 During the late 1800s and early 1900s, many Eastern European Jews arrived in Washington and joined Adas Israel.
 Meanwhile, Yiddish replaced German and English as the language recorded in the congregation's board minutes.
 So many new congregants joined that Adas Israel outgrew its first building and relocated in 1908.

 Arthur Welsh, the United States' first Jewish aviator and an employee of the Wright brothers, was married at Adas Israel in 1907.
 Welsh is buried in Adas Israel's cemetery in Southeast Washington.

 In 1912, the congregation listed 186 members (families) on its rolls.
 By 1934 the congregation's membership rolls had grown to 354, and expanded further two years later to around 400, then 480 in 1938, 512 in 1939, 530 in 1940, 607 in 1944, and 777 in 1948.
 This rapid growth reflected the influx of Jews into Washington to work for the federal government during the New Deal, World War II, and beyond.

 A 1940 membership survey found that 85 percent of the congregants lived above U Street, NW, and west of 16th Street, NW.
 This finding resulted in the congregation moving to its current building in Cleveland Park.

 From the time Congressman Sol Bloom joined in 1926, Adas Israel has had its share of prominent congregants.
 Many members of Congress, Cabinet officials, and federal employees have been members of Adas Israel.
 Israeli Ambassador Yitzhak Rabin and his wife Leah worshiped at Adas Israel during his tenure as ambassador to the United States.
 So have many of their successors.

 A membership survey in 1965 revealed that Adas Israel had 1,132 families with 478 children enrolled in its school.
 Many of the Washington area's prominent Jews were among the synagogue's members.
 That remains true today, as does Adas Israel's status as the capital city's largest Conservative congregation.
-Today Adas Israel has 1,450 households as members, with 350 children enrolled in the religious school and 200 in the nursery school.
+Today Adas Israel has 1,750 households as members, with almost 500 children enrolled in the religious school and 120 in the nursery school.